Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Performance Insights

-- The Longhorns have a +335 scoring differential, topping opponents by 41.9 points per game.
-They're putting up 91.8 points per game to rank seventh in college basketball and are giving up 49.9 per contest to rank sixth in college basketball.
+- The Longhorns' +335 scoring differential (outscoring opponents by 41.9 points per game) is a result of scoring 91.8 points per game (seventh in college basketball) while giving up 49.9 per contest (sixth in college basketball).

+- The Huskies outscore opponents by 13.4 points per game (posting 77.2 points per game, 61st in college basketball, and allowing 63.8 per contest, 179th in college basketball) and have a +80 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.